 As an organisation that promotes the rights of women and girls, we are absolutely opposed to modern slavery and human trafficking in all its forms.
 We are committed to enhancing and enforcing our systems and controls to ensure that modern slavery and human trafficking are not taking place in our supply chains or anywhere else in our business.

 We commit to ethical principles in our employment practices.
-In particular, we do not use forced, bonded or involuntary prison labour or child labour.
-Our employees are free to terminate their employment on reasonable notice.
-We do not demand fees from anybody who wishes to be employed by us, or retain any actual or potential employees' identity or travel documents.
+We do not use forced, bonded or child labour.
+Our employees are free to terminate their employment upon reasonable notice.
+We do not demand fees from anybody who wishes to be employed by us or retain any actual or potential employees' identity or travel documents.
 When we recruit, we only use reputable recruitment consultants, and we expect them to respect the human rights of all candidates.
 Our ethical principles extend to the terms and conditions of employment that we offer.
 As a minimum, we ensure that our employees' salaries and working hours comply with national law, and that our employees have a safe and hygienic working environment, and full access to grievance procedures.
-Further information on our employment practices may be found in the Slavery Procedures and in the follow policies:
+Further information on our employment practices may be found in the Slavery Procedures and in the following policies:

-We expect that those who assist us to implement donor funded projects ("external partners"), and those from whom we procure ("suppliers"), have the same approach to modern slavery and human trafficking that we have.
+We require those who assist us to implement donor funded projects ("external partners"), and those from whom we procure ("suppliers"), to have the same approach to modern slavery and human trafficking that we have.

 Where we believe that an external partner or supplier is involved in modern slavery or human trafficking, we will take steps to terminate our relationship with that partner or supplier as quickly as possible.

 We recognise the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking in the organisation and throughout our supply chains.
-The Slavery Policy and the Speaking-Up Policy set out a system for reporting concerns for employees, external partners and suppliers.
+The Slavery Policy and MSl's Speaking Up Policy set out a system for reporting concerns for employees, external partners and suppliers.
 We also have an external independent speaking up hotline through which any misconduct, including suspicions of any activity which could amount to modern slavery, may be reported.

-This Statement will be reviewed by the trustees annually and updated as appropriate.
+This Statement is reviewed by the trustees annually and updated as appropriate.

 Chair of the Trustees of Marie Stopes International